Skip to content

 I came upon the Raven cycle of myths when I first went to Sitka.
 I realized that this was the perfect medium for illustrating the raven stories.
 The thirty woodcuts for the raven book were my first big woodcut project and it took me two years to complete.

-– explained Dale in an interview with Jean Lester (from Lester's 1992 book Faces of Alaska from Barrow to Wrangell)
+– explained Dale (from Jean Lester's 1992 book Faces of Alaska from Barrow to Wrangell)

 There were a total of thirty woodcut prints illustrated in Raven, each available in a regular edition of thirty-five, along with five artist proofs.
 All images are roughly 10" x 15", printed on Tableau paper, and their print sizes roughly 12" x 18".
 Although most prints are dated 1963, DeArmond carved the yellow cedar wood blocks and pulled a few proofs, color separations, and a few regular prints in 1962.
 A complete collection is archived with the Sitka Historical Society in Sitka; the Anchorage Museum in Anchorage; and the Alaska State Museum in Juneau.
 Each woodcut was produced in two colors (with the exception of one) and were initially available for $10.00 each.
 All editions were unavailable for purchase by the late 1960s.